 If your puppy is teething, you can help provide them comfort by sticking a soft chew toy in the freezer before playtime.
 The cold will soothe their gums, while the chewing motion will reduce teething pain.

 Instinctively speaking, however, dogs may chew for completely different reasons.
-Chewing has been to keep doggy jaws strong and teeth clean (Whole Dog Journal).
-It’s no wonder chewable treats like are so popular—they help promote dental health in a tasty package.
+Chewing has been shown to keep doggy jaws strong and teeth clean (Whole Dog Journal).
+It’s no wonder chewable treats like bully sticks are so popular—they help promote dental health in a tasty package.

 Beyond dental health, dogs instinctively chew because it is their way of exploring the world (Pet Health Network).
 Without fingers to help them, dogs figure out what’s what by chewing on things.
 They’re particularly drawn to smells and tastes from other animals—so is it any shock that our pups find themselves chewing the smelliest items we own?

 Additionally, our dogs chew because of the environments they’re in.
 Boredom, for example, is a major reason behind excessive chewing.
 If you’ve ever come home from a long day to find the living room in shreds, you probably understand that bored pups often take things into their own hands (or mouths).

 Many pups also chew when experiencing feelings of anxiety or frustration (ASPCA).
 For example, some pooches need to gnaw on something in the car, while others cope with the stress of thunderstorms by chewing through anything they can find.
 A dog’s surroundings and stimulants may cause their chewing instincts to kick in and should thus be closely considered when attempting to stop your pup’s excessive chewing.